-For thousands of years, the I Ching has provided guidance for decisions about our health, relationships, financial matters, work, and play.
+For thousands of years the I Ching has provided guidance for decisions about our health, relationships, finances, work, and play.
 Predictions from the I Ching follow the lunar year and are based on multiple, overlapping cycles that govern the heavens and earth.
-A variety of stems, branches, directions, and phases also have their say, each creating a trail of portents, probabilities and possibilities, so let us begin …
+A variety of stems, branches, directions, and phases also have their say, each creating a trail of portents, probabilities, and possibilities, so let us begin …

 In the Chinese horoscope, October is the ninth lunar month in a phase called Shu or Xū.
-It is a powerful Earth Element month in a robust Earth Pig Year.
-Although this year has the potential for expansion and growth, Pig people born in the years 1935, 1947, 1959, 1971, 1983, 1995, 2007, and 2019 must remember to take advantage of opportunities as they present themselves, rather than waiting, gathering ideas, and then getting confused.
+It is a powerful Earth Element month in a robust Year of the Metal Ox, an animal in the Chinese zodiac that is known for its diligence, dependability, strength, and determination.
+Although 2021 has the potential for new beginnings and growth, people born in the Ox years 1925, 1937, 1949, 1961, 1973, 1985, 1997, 2009, 2021 are advised to begin enjoying some of the fruit of their labor.

-In China, the Double Ninth Festival will take place on the 7th.
-It is held on the ninth day of the ninth lunar month, and is also called the Chongyang Festival, or the Senior Citizens’ Festival.
-Not only is it a day to honor elders, it is also an opportunity to eat special Chongyang cakes, drink chrysanthemum wine, and celebrate fall-blooming chrysanthemums.
+The Chinese Double Ninth Festival will take place on October 14, the ninth day of the ninth month of the lunar calendar.
+Double Ninth is also called the Chong Yang Festival and in some parts of Asia, it has evolved into a celebration of senior citizens.
+Not only is it a day that honors elders, but it is also an opportunity to hike, fly kites, eat special Chong Yang cakes, drink chrysanthemum wine, and celebrate beautiful fall-blooming chrysanthemums.

-Chrysanthemums were first cultivated in China beginning in the 15th century BCE, and their beauty continues to be celebrated by many cultures.
-Chrysanthemums flourish in a cold, tough season and they also have become a beloved Chinese symbol of courage and tenacity.
-Tea and wine made from chrysanthemum flowers have many beneficial properties, hence their link to health and longevity.
+Chrysanthemums were first cultivated in China in the 15th century BCE, and their beauty is celebrated in many cultures today.
+Chrysanthemums flourish in cold seasons that are so tough on blossoming plants that in China they have become a beloved symbol of courage and tenacity.
+Teas and wine made from dried chrysanthemum flowers have many beneficial properties and that is why chrysanthemums are linked to health and longevity.